TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Experimental Evaluation of TabID

 \subsection{Statistical Analysis}

-To compare two configurations A and B of \savilerow (where A does not include tabulation and B does), we first take the median of the total time for each instance and each configuration.
-The total time is the time taken by \savilerow (including tabulation, if enabled) plus time taken by the backend solver.
+To compare two configurations A and B of \savilerow (for example, where A does not include TabID and B does), we first take the median of the total time for each instance and each configuration.
 The median was chosen because it is less affected by outliers than the mean.
 Instances where \textit{both} configurations timed out are discarded.
 For the remaining timeouts (i.e. median total time is \(>\)3600 s) we apply a PAR2 penalty, so their median total time is considered to be 7200 s.
 For each instance, we take the quotient of the two medians (\(\frac{A}{B}\)).
 We take the geometric mean of the set of quotients to obtain \(s\), a single statistic to compare A and B. If \(s>1\) then B is considered to be better than A. The geometric mean is more appropriate than the arithmetic mean in this case~\cite{sr-journal-17}.

 Where \(s\) is close to 1, it may not be clear whether the difference between A and B is statistically significant.
-As in \cite{sr-journal-17}, we use the bootstrap method to compute a 95\% confidence interval of \(s\) with 100,000 bootstrap samples.
+As in \citeA{sr-journal-17}, we use the bootstrap method to compute a 95\% confidence interval of \(s\) with 100,000 bootstrap samples.
 We consider the difference between A and B to be statistically significant when the 95\% confidence interval does not include 1.
-Finally, some problem classes have 10 or fewer instances, in which case we report the speedup quotient for each instance instead of the 95\% confidence interval.